 • Event cancellation insurance: Covers lost revenue and vendor costs if a wedding is cancelled due to unforeseen circumstances.

-• Workers' compensation insurance: Covers medical and lost wage expenses if an employee is injured on the job.
-Required if you have employees.
+• Workers' compensation insurance: Covers medical and lost wage expenses if an employee is injured on the job, and is required if you have employees.

 Carefully evaluate your specific risks and needs when choosing policies.
 Compare quotes to get the best pricing.
 For details on UK wedding planner insurance requirements, see the Association of British Wedding Planners website.